 Congress plays a vital role in overseeing the executive branch, the judiciary, and itself as a bicameral institution.
 The nation needs strong oversight from Congress.
 Yet few Americans—even those whose work and concerns intersect with Congressional oversight efforts—understand how that work is done.

-That is why we’re introducing the Project On Government Oversight (POGO) Congressional Oversight Fellowship: year-long placements for mid-career professionals of all kinds to learn more about Congressional oversight by serving alongside professional staff on a Congressional committee, engaging in oversight and investigative work.
-Each fellow will assist the work of a Senate or House committee promoting transparency and accountability, rooting out corruption and malfeasance, and ensuring equal protection under the law.
+That is why we created the Project On Government Oversight (POGO) Congressional Oversight Fellowship: year-long placements for mid-career professionals of all kinds to learn more about Congressional oversight by serving alongside professional staff on a Congressional committee, engaging in oversight and investigative work.
+Each fellow will assist the work of a Senate or House office promoting transparency and accountability, rooting out corruption and malfeasance, and ensuring equal protection under the law.

 What we’re looking for

 Candidates should have a skeptical nature, experience in investigations and/or research or a depth of knowledge in a timely area of public policy, and have a driving desire to learn more about the workings of Congress.
 The Fellowship is geared towards candidates who might be otherwise considered non-traditional for Congressional staffing, such as: